-COURSE OUTCOMES: After Completion of the course the student will be able to:
+COURSE OUTCOMES: The student will be able to:

 - 1. Develop an understanding of the emerging trends in ICT for development and their application in the context of e-Governance. - 2.
 Acquire knowledge of the design and implementation of e-Government projects, along with the lifecycle involved. - 3.
-Recognize the need for Government Process Re-engineering (GPR) and its role in improving governance practices. - 4.
+Recognize the need for Government Process Reengineering (GPR) and its role in improving governance practices. - 4.
 Understand the National e-Governance Plan (NeGP) for India & its impact on transforming governance processes. - 5.
 Gain insights into the architecture and models of e-Governance, including Public Private Partnership (PPP) approaches. - 6.
 Develop skills in evaluating e-Governance projects and identifying critical success factors, while addressing challenges such as corruption, resistance to change, e-Security, and Cyber laws.